Object Storage on JSC Cloud

 WARNING: Bucket is not empty.
 Removing all the objects from it first.
 This may take some time...

-As an option you can use the boto3 API to access your data from python scripts:
+One available SDK is the python library boto3 to access your data from python scripts:

 import boto3